Shahed-RAJOUB/DeepThought/README.md

 ## Notes

 - The program runs in an infinite loop.
-To exit, you'll need to terminate the program manually (e.g., by pressing Ctrl+C in the terminal).
+To exit, you'll need to terminate the program manually .
 - Questions are case-sensitive and must end with a question mark when adding them to the knowledge base.
 - The maximum length for questions and answers is 255 characters.
+- The complexity to check if a key exists is O(1)which is fast enough and due to using HashMap. a well-designed hash function distributes keys uniformly across the buckets, allowing for constant time complexity for lookups.
+  It does not provide any order for elements and could consume more memory space.

 ## Future Improvements

-- Add a feature to save and load the knowledge base from a file
+- Add a feature to save and load the knowledge base from a Database
 - Implement a more sophisticated matching algorithm for questions
-- Add an option to exit the program gracefully
+- Add an option to exit the program gracefully.
+It was not mentioned in the requirements but something like press 3 to exit.
 - Implement a web interface for easier interaction

 Feel free to contribute to this project by submitting pull requests or reporting issues!